margaret123/software-engineer-js-test/README.md

 It is developed with web components.
 Web Components is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps.

-The components can be found in the component folder and each component consists of _.index.js_. and _.template.js files_..
+The components can be found in the _.components_. folder and each component consists of _.index.js_. and _.template.js files_.

 The entry point for this application is _./components/app-element/index.js_.
 The build script will ensure these get automatically built for use in your browser.